tolteste/tasknet-convector/README.md

 # tasknetConvector - taskManager

-This awesome project was created automatically with <a href="https://github.com/worldsibu/convector-cli" target="_blank">Convector CLI</a>.
-By default new Convector projects locally include <a href="https://github.com/worldsibu/hurley">Hurley</a> to manage your development environment seamlessly, so you don't have to worry about setting up the network and hard ways to install  and upgrade your chaincodes.
+This project is a part of a thesis implementation made by Štefan Töltési.
+Thesis is called Distributed Tamper Proof Task Manager and it was created for University of Southern Denmark.
+Project can be also found in <a href="https://github.com/tolteste/tasknet-convector" target="_blank">Github repository</a>.

+## Prerequisites
+To run the project Hyperledger Fabric's prerequisites have to be installed.
+Instalation guide can be found on <a href="https://hyperledger-fabric.readthedocs.io/en/release-1.4/prereqs.html">Hyperldger website</a>.

+Also npm and node.js have to be installed.

 ## Start